Get Answers to Frequently Asked Questions

 - Your passport, valid 6 months into the future

 - An I-20 with a travel signature on the second page that is less than 12 months old.
 You can fill out this form to request a new I-20 or travel signature, or you can email email@example.com.
 We are able to provide you I-20s via email during the pandemic.

-If you are in the Schengen Area, the United Kingdom, or Ireland, and you have a valid F-1 visa, you are exempt from the 14-day ban and may travel directly to the U.S. Travel restrictions can change with little notice.
-For all students planning to travel to the U.S., you should contact your U.S. consulate or embassy as you make your travel plans to ensure you will not face unexpected roadblocks.
+If you are in the Schengen Area, the United Kingdom, or Ireland, and you have a valid F-1 visa, you are exempt from the 14-day ban and may travel directly to the U.S, regardless of your program start date.

 If You Need Less Than a Full Course Load to Complete Your Degree

 If Fall 2021 is your final semester and you need less than a full course load to complete your degree, you may reduce to as few courses as you need in your final term and maintain your F-1 status.
 If you think you have another reason you would need a reduced course load, please email firstname.lastname@example.org before you finalize your course schedule.

 Lesley's International Student Services Office will hold virtual employment workshops during the Fall semester to help you learn about work authorization.
 You may still be eligible for OPT or CPT during the pandemic.
 We will send information on the workshops out through our monthly email newsletters.

 If you will graduate this Fall but plan on studying outside the U.S., and you still want to apply for OPT, please email email@example.com to learn more about your options.